vitawasalreadytaken/xls2py/README.md

 xls2dict
 ========

-Convert Excel sheets to tuples of Python dicts.
+Convert Excel sheets to tuples of Python dicts or Python tuples.